mackelab/sbibm/README.md

 # Benchmarking simulation-based inference

-This repository contains a simulation-based inference benchmark, `sbibm`, which we describe in the [associated manuscript "Benchmarking Simulation-based Inference"](https://github.com/mackelab/sbibm#Citation).
+This repository contains a simulation-based inference benchmark framework, `sbibm`, which we describe in the [associated manuscript "Benchmarking Simulation-based Inference"](https://github.com/mackelab/sbibm#Citation).
 The benchmark framework includes tasks, reference posteriors, metrics, plotting, and integrations with SBI toolboxes.
 The framework is designed to be highly extensible and easily used in new research projects: For each benchmark task, prior, simulator, and reference posteriors are exposed, so that `sbibm` can be used easily in research code, as we demonstrate below.

 In order to emphasize that `sbibm` can be used independently of any particular analysis pipeline, we split the code for reproducing the experiments of the manuscript into a seperate repository hosted at [github.com/sbi-benchmark/benchmarking_sbi](https://github.com/sbi-benchmark/benchmarking_sbi).
 Besides the pipeline to reproduce the manuscripts' experiments, full results including dataframes for quick comparisons are hosted in that repository.